 However, since 2013, giffgaff has also sold their own unlocked smartphones on an unbundled basis.
 At present, they’re offering a selection of handsets from Apple, Samsung, Sony, Huawei and more.

-When buying a handset from the giffgaff phone store, you can either pay the full price of the handset upfront or you can split up the cost over between 6 and 24 months.
+When buying a handset from the giffgaff phone store, you can either pay the full price of the handset upfront or you can split up the cost over 6 to 24 months.

 Alongside the cost of your handset, you’ll be making separate monthly payments for your goodybag package.
-The good news is your goodybags will remain flexible even if you buy a handset from giffgaff (so you can change or cancel your goodybag at any time or even move to another mobile network whilst continuing to pay for your handset).
+The good news is your goodybags will remain flexible even when you buy a handset from giffgaff (you can change or cancel your goodybag at any time or you can even move to another mobile network whilst continuing to pay for your handset).

 For a full list of available handsets, see the giffgaff phone store.
 You can also read our in-depth review of giffgaff’s handset offering.

 As giffgaff is a low-cost online-only offering, they don’t offer in-store or telephone support.
 Instead, all customer support is handled online and is available 24/7 through one of following three methods:

 - Knowledge Base. giffgaff provides an online knowledge base with answers to frequently asked questions about the service.
 The knowledge base is maintained by members of the giffgaff community.